-- 1 teaspoon sugar
+- 3 tablespoons sugar

-- 2 tablespoons tahini
+- 2 tablespoons water

 - ¼ teaspoon fine sea salt

-- Freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

 Susan Puckett is a cookbook author and former food editor of The Atlanta Journal-Constitution.
 Follow her at susanpuckett.com.